 What are the liability issues involved in substituting one fastener grade or configuration for another?

-Have you ever had a fastener company try and talk you into substituting A193 grade B7 all thread rod for F1554 grade 55 anchor rods, claiming it’s “better?”
+Have you ever had a fastener company try to talk you into substituting A193 grade B7 all thread rod for F1554 grade 55 anchor rods, claiming it’s “better”?
 Have you allowed them to substitute an all thread rod with a nut tack welded in lieu of a headed bolt?
 These are scenarios that come up quite often in the fastener world.
 If you have allowed any type of grade or product substitution without an engineer’s approval, you may have opened a can of worms and exposed your company to a tremendous amount of liability.
 Worried?
 You probably should be.

 Why do fastener salespeople try to substitute products?

 Before we explore why these and other types of substitutions are often unacceptable, let’s take a step back and figure out why salespeople are so anxious to substitute one product for another.
 Whether you’re selling bolts, shoes, or cars, any Sales 101 course teaches that if you don’t have exactly what the customer is looking for, substitute something else before that customer has a chance to buy what they really want from your competitor.
 Trying to sell a customer a pair of Nike running shoes instead of the Adidas they preferred because you were out of stock in their size has no potential liability issue attached.
 Salespeople, especially commissioned ones, simply want to close the sale regardless of whether or not you end up with what you need.
 However, shoes don’t hold up bridges, support high-rise buildings, or secure light poles to their foundations.
 Allowing a salesman to substitute a different grade or configuration of fastener that an engineer has specified, could have catastrophic implications.